shaeebalikhan-lgtm/heart-disease-stroke-risk-prediction/README.md

-# heart-disease-stroke-risk-prediction
+# Heart Disease & Stroke Risk Prediction (Machine Learning)

-Machine learning project that predicts the risk of heart disease or stroke using health data with Logistic Regression and a Streamlit web interface.
+A machine learning application that predicts the likelihood of heart disease or stroke based on patient health data.

+The model is trained using Logistic Regression and deployed using Streamlit to provide a simple web interface for real-time prediction.

+## Features
+- Health data analysis and preprocessing
+- Logistic Regression model training
+- Risk prediction for heart disease or stroke
+- Interactive web interface using Streamlit
+- Model serialization using Pickle

+## Technologies Used
+- Python
+- NumPy
+- Pandas
+- Scikit-learn
+- Streamlit
+- Pickle

+## How to Run

+Install dependencies:

+pip install -r requirements.txt

+Run the Streamlit app:

+streamlit run app.py